-With the global challenges and outlook characterised by uncertainties, we will continue to focus on maintaining our fleet utilisation.
+With the global challenges and outlook characterised by uncertainties, we will continue to focus on maintaining our fleet utilisation which underpinned the record revenue and profits in FY2023 without compromising on margins.

-In view of the current positive market sentiment in the offshore market while being cognizant of the macroeconomic conditions, the Group is in discussions to prudently enhance its fleet capabilities through opportunistic acquisitions to meet the expected market demands for the longer term.
+In view of the current positive market sentiment while being cognisant of the macroeconomic conditions and geo-political situation, the Group intends to enhance its fleet capabilities through fleet renewal and opportunistic acquisitions to meet the expected market demands for the longer term as we welcome Atlantic Capella (formerly Berkat Teguh) and the new-built multi-purpose PSV into our fleet by end of second quarter 2024.